In this guide

 - What happens if the person you care for dies?

-Providing care to help someone else is a labour of love, but if your caring responsibilities mean you can’t fit in some employment to earn an income, it makes the task even more difficult.
+Providing care to help someone else is a labour of love, but if your caring responsibilities mean you can’t fit in time for employment and earn an income, it makes the task even more difficult.

-The Australian Government recognises the important role carers play in the community and does its bit by offering an income support payment known as the Carer Payment to eligible carers.
+The Australian Government recognises the important role carers play in the community by offering an income support payment called the Carer Payment to eligible carers.

-According to Australian Bureau of Statistics figures, at 31 March 2023 there were 304,500 Australians receiving the Carer Payment.
+According to Australian Bureau of Statistics figures, as of 31 March 2023 there were 304,500 Australians receiving the Carer Payment.

-Of these, more than 1 in 4 (28%) recipients were aged 55 to 64, with 60,800 recipients aged 65 and over.
+Carers tend to be older, perhaps reflecting the number of older people caring for an ill or frail spouse, with 28% of recipients aged 55 to 64.
+However, the number of carers aged 65 and over is growing.
 According to the Australian Institute of Health and Welfare, these numbers have risen in recent years in line with increases to the qualifying age for the Age Pension.

-Females tend to be the main recipients (71%) of Carer Payments, with many people continuing to receive these support payments for long periods.
+Females are the main recipients (71%) of Carer Payments, with many people continuing to receive these support payments for long periods.
 Almost half (49%) of recipients receive payments for five years or more.

 What is the Carer Payment?